 About a year and a half later, she thought it was time to challenge herself and look for other exciting opportunities within the company.
 WhatsApp had just decided that introducing a User Research team made business sense, and she was offered the chance to be one of the first researchers in the team.
 She thought it was the perfect next step for her given WhatsApp is a huge product in countries she’s always loved, been interested in, maybe have lived in, or have spent quite a bit of time in.

 Brooke likes to learn new stuff and would get bored if she has to do the same thing over and over again.
-She feels UX Research is a job that continually challenges her and offers an immense amount of learning till date.
+She feels UX Research is a job that continually challenges her and offers an immense amount of learning.
 After all, it’s a job tailored for curious souls who are professional tinkerers.

-Brooke highlights that as a company, WhatsApp never tries to move the fastest to get the shiny new feature out.
-With over 2 Billion monthly active users, it is imperative that they take their time before any release to ensure that the voices of users from key markets and countries are heard.
-Therefore, UX research, in WhatsApp’s case, typically involves much more than just traveling to one country for a week and talking to 20 users, for instance.
+Brooke highlights that WhatsApp never tries to move the fastest to get the shiny new feature out as a company.
+With over 2 Billion monthly active users, they must take their time before any release to ensure that the voices of users from key markets and countries are heard.
+Therefore, in WhatsApp’s case, UX research typically involves much more than just traveling to one country for a week and talking to 20 users, for instance.
 She also talks about the fact that WhatsApp’s usage could vary drastically across geographies and analyzing the differences and similarities among such a diverse user population is a very important part of her job.